dmbarbour/glas/docs/GlasDesign.md

 ## Live Coding

-To support live coding, a runtime can be configured to scan for source updates periodically or upon trigger.
-Sources include local files and remote DVCS resources.
-After compiling everything, we switch to the new code.
-For a transaction loop application, 'switch' is the first transaction evaluated in the new code.
-If switch fails, it can be retried; we continue running the old code until it succeeds.
-The switch operation is responsible for schema updates if necessary.
+To support live coding, a runtime might be configured or triggered to scan for source updates and switch to new code.
+There may be some behavior on switch, e.g. calling 'app.switch' in the updated code.
+If this fails, switching may be delayed until it succeeds to support a relatively smooth transition.

-In a distributed runtime, one node is be responsible for updates.
-This role can be configured or determined by consensus algorithms.
-For isolation of transactions, old code must not observe messages or states produced by new code.
-However, we can propagate software updates together with the messages and states.
-In case of network disruption, some nodes might be slower to receive the update.

-*Note:* Between incremental computing and acceleration, programmers can also model live coding *within* applications.
-This may be more convenient in some cases to control the scope and cost of the updates.
+The transaction-loop application model is designed to work nicely with live coding: we update 'app.step' between transactions.
+In contrast, a running 'app.main' application is a set of half-executed coroutines that cannot robustly be updated.
+At best, the runtime can swap namespaces atomically between '%yield' steps and typecheck the updated continuations.
+This may be sufficient if developers design their applications with live coding in mind.

+In a distributed runtime, we can usefully view 'code' as a set of read-mostly registers, allowing for read-only cache on many nodes without violating isolation.
+When sending data, the updated code that influenced that data must also be propagated to avoid a read-write conflict, but we can maintain transactional isolation even if code updates aren't instantaneous.

 ## Debugging

-The runtime can be configured to listen on a TCP port for debugger interactions.
-The same port may be shared for 'http' and 'rpc' calls.
-By convention, we might reserve `"/sys/*"` for runtime use.
-The runtime could even integrate a browser-based debugger.
-Access to status, recent logs, profiling information, application state, etc. can be provided through this interface.
-Administrative tools - pause, continue, update, restart, etc. - are also feasible.
-Authorization for debugger access should be configurable, too.
+Based on configuration, a glas runtime may open a TCP/UDP port for RPC, HTTP, and debugger access.
+While 'app.http' might handle most HTTP requests, a runtime can be configured to intercept a path to support debugging via browser or REST API.
+A runtime can provide generic debugging features.
+Application-specific debugger integration may be guided through 'app.settings' and annotations.

 ## Annotations

-Programs in glas systems will integrate annotations to support *instrumentation, validation, optimization*, and other non-functional features.
-As a general rule, annotations should not influence observable behavior except through reflection APIs and performance.

-Proposed representation in abstract assembly:

-        (%an (%an.dbg.log Chan Message) Operation)
+        (%an Annotation Operation)  - annotated subprograms

-We always annotate an Operation.
-But, within a sequence, we'll often annotate a no-op.
-If an annotation like '%an.dbg.log' is not recognized, we can report an error or warning (user-configurable and subject to guidance by other annotations) then evaluate Operation directly.

-Annotations can also be expressed at other layers:

-* A runtime may encode metadata within data.
-This metadata should be serializable, e.g. via [glas object](GlasObject.md), thus may be integrated in cache or persistent state.
-* A namespace may encode metadata based on naming conventions, e.g. 'foo.\#doc', and 'foo.\#type'.
-These annotations would be visible to tools that browse or analyze a namespace.
-* The module system may recognize hidden subfolders like ".pki/" or ".glas/".
-This can contain metadata such as signed manifests and public key certificates, stable GUIDs for location-independence of folders, and cached hints for a theorem prover.
+        (%an.ctor Args)             - Annotation AST nodes

+As a general rule, annotations must not influence the formal behavior or 'meaning' of a program, but they may guide tooling and influence non-functional properties.
+Annotations are very useful for instrumentation, optimization, and validation of programs.

+Annotations may also be supported at other layers through simple conventions, e.g. 'foo.\#doc' in the namespace, a ".glas/" folder in a source package, or annotation nodes in [glas object](GlasObject.md).
+I don't have a strong use case for namespace annotations, though it may prove convenient when browsing a namespace.
+The ".glas/" folder could contain signed manifests to scope trusted code.

 ## Instrumentation

-Instrumentation is expressed using annotations.
-This includes logging, profiling, or tracing a computation.
+Annotations should support users in logging, profiling, and tracing (for replay) of computations.
+A viable encoding:

         log (Chan, Message) { Operation }
         profile (Chan, Index) { Operation }
         trace (Chan, Cond) { Operation }

-        (%an (%an.dbg.log Chan Message) Operation)
+        (%an (%an.log Chan Message) Operation)
-        (%an (%an.dbg.profile Chan Index) Operation)
+        (%an (%an.profile Chan) Operation)
-        (%an (%an.dbg.trace Chan Cond) Operation)
+        (%an (%an.trace Chan Cond) Operation)

-The log Message should either be a read-only computation or computable within a hierarchical transaction.
-Conditional logging is supported by returning an 'empty' message.
-Logging over an operation is interesting; depending on configuration for Chan, this can support random samples or adding Message to a stack trace.
-In context of transaction loop applications - with forks and incremental computing - we might render logs to a user as a time-varying tree instead of a message stream.

-Profiling should record things useful for understanding performance.
-Entry and exit counts, time spent, memory allocated, etc..
-In context of transaction loop applications, we might keep stats related to stability and incremental computing, aborting on read-write conflict, and so on.

-If asked to 'trace' an Operation, the runtime may conditionally record enough information to replay that operation in slow motion.
-This serves as a convenient alternative to breakpoints in many use cases.

-In each case 'Chan' is a statically evaluated such that we can selectively disable log messages or assertions, or configure how they are handled over a complex Operation.
-For even more flexible and precise configuration of debugging, we can also rewrite Chan:

-        debug-scope (ChanRewrite) { Operation }
-        (%an (%an.dbg.scope ChanRewrite) Operation)

-In this case, ChanRewrite should be a `Chan -> Chan` function that we apply at compile time.

-*Note:* Non-deterministic choice in a log message or recording condition will be heuristically interpreted as a composition: all conditions, a set of messages, etc..
-Depending on configuration of Chan, we could try to evaluate every case or just one choice randomly.
+This structure expresses logging 'over' an operation, in contrast to a one-off message event.
+This allows a runtime to maintain a log message periodically as state changes, or capture the most recent version of a message into a stack trace.
+The continuous nature allows us to contemplate opportunities such as 'animation' of a log.

+The Chan argument may be a simple string to support configuration.
+We could add `(%an.scope TL)` to translate channel names in scope of Operation, and perhaps extend this further with dynamic scopes for precise profiling.

+Beyond these, it might be interesting to integrate projectional editor utilities directly into code, e.g. editable views for local registers when debugging a coroutine.

-## Performance
+## Optimization

 Annotations guide performance features - acceleration, caching, laziness, parallelism, JIT compilation, tail-call optimization, use of content-addressed storage, etc..